BOXFoundation/boxd/README.md

 	```
 	> boxd (and utilities) will now be installed in $GOPATH/bin.
 If you did not already add the bin directory to your system path during Go installation, we recommend you do so now.

-2. Once the dependencies are installed, run
+2. Once the dependencies are installed, run:

 	```
 	make